hackerbay/Employee-Handbook/credits/README.md

 # Credits

-This handbook is inspired from [GitLab team handbook](https://about.gitlab.com/handbook/)
+This handbook is written by @nawazdhandala.